-- Be consistent: There is nothing more damaging to a child than an unstable environment.
-If your rules and behaviour changes on a daily basis, your child will get confused and their misbehaviour may continue.
+There is nothing more damaging to a child than an unstable environment.
+If your rules and behaviour change on a daily basis, your child will get confused and their misbehaviour may continue.
 You must figure out your list of non-negotiable rules or conditions that are based on wisdom and not power.
 Take the time to explain these rules to your child.
 The chances of adhering to a set of rules that are consistent are significantly higher than ones that keep changing to suit your needs.

 Giving birth to a healthy child and thereafter making sure that they stay healthy is only half the battle won.
 Talk to other parents and have a healthy discussion on what works as a general practice and what doesn’t.
 You must also remember to not be too hard on yourself.
 Being a parent is not easy and you are bound to make mistakes.
 Own up to them and have a healthy conversation with your child.

-Conclusion: There are many books on how to be a good parent and plenty of people ready to give you parenting advice.
+There are many books on how to be a good parent and plenty of people ready to give you parenting advice.
 Do not be overwhelmed by all the input and figure out a strategy with your co-parent.
 Good parenting skills match that of your child’s needs as opposed to what other people are saying around you.

 Also Read: Parenting Tips on How to Make Your Child Smart & Intelligent